randy3k/ProjectManager/README.md

 Project Manager for Sublime Text 3
 ===

 Dont't have any idea what `*.sublime-project` and `*.sublime-workspace` are doing?
 Forget where the project files are?
-Project Manager helps in organizing the project files by putting all files under `Packages/Users/Projects/`.
+Project Manager will help organizing the project files for you.
 It is inspired by Atom's [Project Manager](https://atom.io/packages/project-manager).

 ![](https://raw.githubusercontent.com/randy3k/Project-Manager/master/pm.png)